ys951357/GA-Unity-SDK/README.md

 ### Recent Changes:

+##### v.0.5.3:

+- Added an option to toggle automatic tracking of user info (enabled by default).
+See the Advanced tab under GA_Settings.
+- Minor tweaks and improvements.

 ##### v.0.5.2:

 - Added new function to stops GA from sending data: GA_Queue.EndSubmit().
 Can be used to allow users to opt out of tracking.